andreasthoelke/dotvim/help.md

 #### Terminal maps
 c-r     - to search through past commands in terminal. (use repeatedly! to search further)
           note: ~/.zsh_history
+c-w h   - to delete the last word in insert mode. this is needed bc c-w jumps to buffer above

 ### Vim -> terminal commands
 grt     - run command in terminal (command is string in line from cursor or vis-sel) grT     - with editable command string

+:%!     - execute all lines if the current buffer as shell commands!
+:put =system('ls')<cr>   - put the return value of 'ls' into the current buffer!

 ## Spell Checking
 Toggle with "yos" ":Spell"/ "SpellDE"/ "SpellEN" on. "set nospell" turns it off